-- As of August 9, 2022, the U.S. Drought Monitor reported that 98% of California was considered in "Severe Drought" - Record drought so far in 2022; calendar year 2022 projected to end as one of the three driest years on record - In March 2022, the California Department of Water Resources reduced the allocation of State Water Project (SWP) water from 15% to 5% - In April 2022, the Metropolitan Water District (MWD) declared a water supply emergency for SWP dependent areas - Impacts two of GSWC's service areas - Includes an emergency conservation program limiting outdoor watering to one day per week - If needed, MWD will move to zero outdoor watering days in the summer and move to only "health and human safety" use later in the year if actions do not result in adequate water savings - Executive order issued in March 2022 by the governor calling on water suppliers to reduce water use by 20-30% - GSWC has moved all of its water systems to the second stage of its water-rationing plan - GSWC is working with its local suppliers to assess water supply conditions and water-use restrictions in its service areas and make appropriate adjustments as needed - CPUC has authorized GSWC memo accounts to track incremental drought-related costs for future recovery - BVESI's service territory has experienced above average precipitation during the last two calendar years (2020 and 2021).
-BVESI's Wildfire Mitigation Plans are being executed, which include capital projects and programs dedicated to improving system safety and reliability specifically aimed at reducing the possibility of wildfires.
+- As of March 7, 2023, the U.S. Drought Monitor reported that none of California was considered in "Extreme Drought" and 19% was in "Severe Drought", which is a significant improvement from just three months ago due to a series of storm events during Q1 2023 delivering a promising outlook to the State's supply conditions. - Calendar year 2022 did end as one of the three driest years on record - In March 2022, the California Department of Water Resources reduced the allocation of State Water Project (SWP) water from 15% to 5%. - ☐ In September 2022, the California Governor signed legislation setting more stringent targets - The indoor standard targets will decrease to 47 gallons per capita per day (gpcd) in 2025 and 42 gpcd in 2030 (previously set at 52.5 gpcd and 50 gpcd in 2025 and 2030, respectively). - In April 2022, the Metropolitan Water District (MWD) declared a water supply emergency for SWP dependent areas - Impacts GSWC's Simi Valley and Claremont service areas. - Includes an emergency conservation program limiting outdoor watering to 1-day per week in affected areas. - Executive order in March 2022 by the governor calling on water suppliers to reduce water use by 20-30%. - GSWC has proactively moved all its water systems to two days of outdoor watering per week (besides affected SWP dependent areas currently on one outdoor watering day per week). - GSWC is working with its local suppliers to assess water supply conditions and water-use restrictions in its service areas and make appropriate adjustments as needed. - ☐ CPUC has authorized memo accounts to track incremental drought-related costs for future recovery - BVESI's service territory has experienced above average precipitation during the last three full calendar years (2020 2022).
+BVESI's WMPs are being executed, which include capital projects and programs dedicated to improving system safety and reliability specifically aimed at reducing the possibility of wildfires.